Gestalt IT | Betting on Multi-Cloud with Faction

 Faction is a cloud and managed solutions provider that has existed in many forms since 2008, but has been branded as Faction since 2016.
 Faction provides a number of services such as managed VMware Cloud on AWS and hosted private cloud, but it is Faction’s multi-cloud storage services that set them apart.
 I had the opportunity to sit down with Faction CTO Matt Wallace at Dell Technologies World and learn more about the company.
 Much of the story he told me about Faction made sense as a path for a cloud provider trying to build a business around managed services as many others have done.

-Although VMware has a Site Recovery solution for VMC that is very similar their existing Site Recovery Manager (SRM) solution, it is not very cost effective as it requires that customers spin up and maintain an SDDC of adequate capacity for their failover needs, even if all the compute and storage resources are not needed until a disaster is declared.
-By providing an external datastore, Faction is able to provide customers a more cost effective target for replication, that can then be mounted to a VMC SDDC that does not need to be instantiated until a disaster has been declared.
+Although VMware has a Site Recovery solution for VMC that is very similar to their existing Site Recovery Manager (SRM) solution, it is not very cost-effective as it requires that customers spin up and maintain an SDDC of adequate capacity for their failover needs, even if all the compute and storage resources are not needed until a disaster is declared.
+By providing an external datastore, Faction is able to provide customers a more cost-effective target for replication, that can then be mounted to a VMC SDDC that does not need to be instantiated until a disaster has been declared.

 Faction’s Multi-Cloud Wager

 In addition to the DR use case, Matt spoke about and even showed me how Faction can enable multi-cloud architecture with their storage and networking technology.
 By extending layer 2 networking into public clouds such as AWS and Azure, Faction is able to make their cloud storage available consistently in multiple clouds.
 Using either iSCSI or NFS, storage can be made available across multiple clouds using the same layer 2 network.
 I personally saw this in practice when Matt mounted the same NFS export on two VMs in different cloud providers, write data in one VM, and display the same data populating in the other VM in real-time.